rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

 ### Additional Monitoring ClusterRoles

 Monitoring also creates additional `ClusterRoles` that are not assigned to users by default but are created within the cluster.
-They are not aggregated by default but can be bound to a namespace by deploying a RoleBinding that references it.
-To define a ClusterRoleBinding with `kubectl` instead of through Rancher, click [here](#assigning-roles-and-clusterroles-with-kubectl).
+They are not aggregated by default but can be bound to a namespace by deploying a `RoleBinding` or `ClusterRoleBinding` that references it.
+To define a `RoleBinding` with `kubectl` instead of through Rancher, click [here](#assigning-roles-and-clusterroles-with-kubectl).

 | Role | Purpose  |
 | ------------------------------| ---------------------------|